alwinyang91/E2E-StudentIndicator-AWSElastic/README.md

 ## 6. Note
-have to Roles create a ec2 role
+go to Roles create a ec2 role

 then select it when you create Elastic Beanstalk